kgabis/parson-devel/README.md

 I will always merge *working* bug fixes.
 However, if you want to add something to the API, I *won't* merge it without prior discussion.
+Remember to follow parson's code style and write appropriate tests.

 ##License
 [The MIT License (MIT)](http://opensource.org/licenses/mit-license.php)